Danco55/Danco55/README.md

 👋 Hey there, I'm Daniel, your friendly neighborhood coder on a mission!

-👀 My eyes are set on the thrilling world of Web3 and the enchanting realm of blockchain development.

-🌱 Currently nurturing my coding garden with HTML, CSS, JavaScript, and the magical language of Solidity.
+🌱 Currently nurturing my coding garden with HTML, CSS, JavaScript.

 💞️ Seeking the perfect dance partner for an epic collaboration on projects that defy the ordinary.